If you are a homeowner looking to add convenience and value to your property, a home lift or personal elevator would make your life so much easier.

 4. Vacuum (air-driven) Home Elevators:

-Vacuum elevators operate without the use of any cables or pulleys.
+Vacuum elevators operate without cables or pulleys.
 This lift system, made of polycarbonate and aluminium, is essentially a tube in a sealed vacuum.
 These air-driven elevators operate according to the laws of physics.
-The air beneath and above the elevator car is what allows the elevator car to move.
+The air beneath and above the elevator car allows the elevator car to move.

 Pros: